-- Permanently protected 29,500 acres of land; CLC holds conservation easements and performs annual monitoring on 25% of all privately conserved land in the Hudson Valley and 60% in the Capital Region.
+- Permanently protected 26,147 acres of private land land; CLC holds conservation easements and performs annual monitoring on 25% of all privately conserved land in the Hudson Valley and 60% in the Capital Region.

-- Secured over $12 million to ensure the protection of over 7,000 acres of working farmland.
+- Secured nearly $25 million to ensure the protection of over 11,000 acres of working farmland.

-- Created an agricultural program that promotes working farms and provides logistical support, including a successful Farmer Landowner Match program with 54 farms on over 1,800 acres of land (as of September 2015).
+- Created an agricultural program that promotes working farms and provides logistical support, including a successful Farmer Landowner Match program with over 60 farm matches on over 2,900 acres of land.